apjanke/octave-tablicious/doc/README.md

 ### Formatting Texinfo elements

-These are the conventions that Andrew settled on while documenting the Chrono package.
+These are the conventions that Andrew settled on while documenting the Tablicious package.
 They seem to work okay.

 Functions should be documented with `@deftypefn` and optionally `@deftypefnx` statements.